TomSB1423/Obsidian-Darkside20k/Projects/Darkside-20k/Detectors/TPC.md

 ## TPC (Time Projection Chamber)
 - TPC delivers three-dimensional track information
 - The UAr TPC operates in a two-phase mode, utilizing both the liquid and gas phases of [[Argon]]
-- An acrylic vessel will be used to confine the UAr rather than a metallic vessel, since acrylic is extremely pure, with a residual neutron background estimated to be as low as <10−3 100 t yr^−1 [[TDR_DarkSide-20k (updated).pdf]]
+- An acrylic vessel will be used to confine the UAr rather than a metallic vessel, since acrylic is extremely pure, with a residual neutron background estimated to be as low as <10−3 100 t yr^−1 [[DarkSide-20k Prelim.pdf]]
 -   Uses e&B fields to reconstruct the particles trajectory or interaction
 -   Can detect both the scintillation light and the ionization electrons produced by recoiling nuclei due to properties of [[Argon]]
 -   Need high detection efficiency for nuclear recoil events